Ghost Festival or Zhongyuan Festival — Worshipping of the Deceased

 Winter Clothes Festival on the 1st of October of the Chinese Traditional Calendar, to send winter clothes to the deceased in the other world.

-The most famous Ghost Festival in China is the Zhongyuan Festival, also named Yulan Festival, on the 15th of July in the Traditional Chinese Calendar.
+The most renowned Ghost Festival in China is the Zhongyuan Festival, also known as the Hungry Ghost Festival or Yulan Festival, celebrated on the 15th of July in the Traditional Chinese Calendar.

-This day is believed to be when the gate on the other side would open, and ghosts would visit the earth.
+This day is believed to be the time when the gate on the other side would open, allowing ghosts to visit the earth.

 Therefore, this is a festival to worship and commemorate deceased ones.